 Lilla Jewel Awards

-Women and those who identify with marginalized genders have been erased from traditional art institutions for centuries.
-To this day, the vast majority of permanent collections in museums around the world are largely dominated by men.
+Women and folks of marginalized genders have been erased from traditional art institutions for centuries.
+To this day, the vast majority of permanent collections in museums around the world are largely dominated by cis men.

-The Lilla Jewel Awards for women and marginalized-gender artists—named in honor of artist, radical feminist, and suffragist Lilla Jewel— was created to address these inequities by resourcing and amplifying Oregon-based artists of marginalized genders who advance a social change message through their work.
-Created nearly 25 years ago, the Lilla Jewel Awards have funded dozens of poets, choreographers, singers, painters, photographers, filmmakers, writers, and other artists embedded in our social justice movements.
+The Lilla Jewel Award—named in honor of artist, radical feminist, and suffragist Lilla Jewel— was created to address these inequities by resourcing and amplifying Oregon-based artists of marginalized genders who advance a social change message through their work.
+Created in 1997, the Lilla Jewel Awards have funded dozens of poets, choreographers, singers, painters, photographers, filmmakers, writers, and other artists embedded in our social justice movements.

 To be eligible for an award, applicants must: